 Should you get a DUI defense attorney to help you fight your DUI charge?

 The laws related to DUI are not only complicated but always seem to be changing.
 Add to that the fact that every case is unique and the defense becomes even more daunting, particularly when you have no legal training or experience to assess the weaknesses and strengths of your case.
+This is why it is essential to consult with DUI defense attorneys who have the experience and knowledge to ensure that you are given the best possible defense.

 What should you bring to the initial consultation with your lawyer?